 Our Saturday Meal

-On Saturdays from 9am-12pm, we cook our meal on the second floor of the Brazilian Workers Center at 14 Harvard Ave. in Allston.
+On Saturdays from 9am-12pm, we cook our meal on the second floor of the Cambridge Community Center at 5 Callendar St, Cambridge, MA.
 We sometimes arrive a little later than 9am; if it's your first time volunteering we suggest coming at 9:30.
-Then, from 1pm until food runs out (usually between 3 and 4), we serve our meal in the Carl F. Barron Plaza of Cambridge Central Square.
+We then transport food to the Carl F. Barron Plaza in Cambridge Central Square, where we serve the meal from 12:30pm until food runs out (usually between 2-3).
+After we run out of food, we bring supplies back to the Cambridge Community Center and clean.
 You can join us to cook, serve, or both.

 Any changes to this schedule will be posted to our facebook page.

 Please note that we are currently limiting the number of people who cook because we have a small kitchen space.
 Please email us at email@example.com to sign up to cook.
 Because the meal is served outside, we do not limit the number of people there, and you can join without signing up.
 Members are required to wear masks to cook and serve the food.

 Everyone is welcome to participate in whatever activities they are able to do.
 For specific questions, please contact us.
 Below is an overview of the spaces we use and the typical tasks that are available for volunteers: